 Be Careful About High MERV Ratings

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your Golden Seal Service Experts Heating & Air Conditioning representative to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
-You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+A higher MERV filter should be used on the advice of your Golden Seal Service Experts service advisor to confirm your system has the capability of moving the suitable amount of air through higher efficiency filters.
+You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed greatly over the past several years.
-Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
-Today it’s a whole new ballgame.
+In the beginning, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+But (in the words of Bob Dylan) the times they are a changing.
 Saint Charles area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!